supercharge/docs/hercules.md

 ## Installation
-You need to perform setup steps on your host machine before creating and starting your Hercules box.

 ### Preparation
 You must install [Vagrant](https://www.vagrantup.com/) and a virtualization provider, like [VirtualBox](https://www.virtualbox.org/wiki/Downloads), [Hyper-V](https://docs.microsoft.com/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v), or [Parallels](https://www.parallels.com/products/desktop/).
 You’ll find the installation instructions for all providers on the linked pages.
 The providers are supported on all commonly used operating systems.